 The Plan authorizes the grant of both incentive stock options and nonqualified stock options.
 The administrator will determine the option price at which a participant may exercise an option.
-The option price may not be less than 100% of the fair market value on the date of grant (or 110% of the fair market value with respect to incentive stock options granted to a 10% or more shareholder) and also may not be less than the par value per share (subject to certain exceptions in the case of substitute or assumed options).
+The option price may not be less than 100% of the fair market value on the date of grant (or 110% of the fair market value with respect to incentive stock options granted to a 10% or more shareholder) (subject to certain exceptions in the case of substitute or assumed options) and also may not be less than the par value per share (subject to certain exceptions in the case of substitute or assumed options).

-Unless an individual award agreement provides otherwise, a participant may pay the option price in cash or, to the extent permitted by the administrator and applicable laws, by tendering shares of common stock, by the withholding of shares upon exercise, by such other consideration as the administrator may deem appropriate, or a combination of the foregoing.
+Unless an individual award agreement provides otherwise, a participant may pay the option price in cash or cash equivalent or, to the extent permitted by the administrator and applicable laws, by tendering shares of common stock, through a broker-assisted cashless exercise, by such other consideration as the administrator may deem appropriate, or a combination of the foregoing.